Physician Assistants: The New Doctor-Nurse Hybrid

 Enter Academic Details in Your Physician Assistant Resume

-Ideally, a physician assistant starts working after attaining a master’s degree.
-The prerequisites for that include a bachelor’s degree as well as completion of courses in basic and behavioural sciences.
+Ideally, a physician assistant starts working after attaining a masters degree.
+The prerequisites for that include a bachelors degree as well as completion of courses in basic and behavioral sciences.

 To draft a good physician assistant resume for new graduates: